litixsoft/baboon/README.md

 ## Install Baboon and example app
 The example application is also the reference implementation of Baboon.
-Fork Baboon repository and install the dependencies modules with npm and bower.
+Fork Baboon repository and install the dependent modules with npm and bower.

     $ git clone https://github.com/litixsoft/baboon.git
     $ cd baboon